rixx/books.rixx.de/src/reviews/2018/crispins-model.md

   rating: 3
 ---

+Hm.
 [Crispin's Model](<a target="_blank" href="https://www.tor.com/2017/10/04/crispins-model/" rel="nofollow">https://www.tor.com/2017/10/04/crispi...</a>) is modern Lovecraftian horror – well done, but I'm not into Lovecraftian horror all that much, and not into painting either, so it didn't grip me.